adaxun/adaxun/README.md

-### 👋,I'm Wenxun, a graduate student majoring in computer technology
+### 👋,I'm Wenxun, a software engineer in Shanghai.